Can truckers and those working in safety-sensitive jobs enjoy legal marijuana?

 What’s considered legal marijuana?

 It depends on the state.
 California was the first state to legalize medical marijuana use in 1996.
 Since then, nearly every other state has had to deal with medical marijuana use.
-As of 2020, only 8 states maintain that all forms of marijuana are illegal.
-Four of those have medical programs pending a vote.
-The rest have passed various laws on different types of use, with 11 states allowing for recreational use.
+As of 2020, only Nebraska maintains that all forms of marijuana are illegal.
+Although West Virginia passed legislation allowing for medical marijuana use, there are no systems in place to dispense it.
+The rest have passed various laws on different types of use, with 14 states and the District of Columbia allowing for recreational use.

 - Legal for Medical Use

 - CBD only: AL, GA, ID, IN, IA, KS, KY, MS, NC, OH, OK, SC, TN, TX, VA, WI, WY

 - All forms: AR, CT, DE, FL, HI, IL, LA, MD, MN, MO, ND, NH, NM, NY, PA, RI, UT